jrafa1607/Perceptual-Hash-Value-Retrieval-with-HNN/README.md

-## Recuperação de Valor Hash Diferencial com Redes Neurais de Hopfield
-> Nesse repositório, estão armazenadas os arquivos utilizados para o desenvolvimento de um sistema de visão computacional para recuperação de valores Hash Diferenciais com Redes Neurais de Hopfield <a href="http://www2.decom.ufop.br/imobilis/redes-de-hopfield/"> (HNN-to-Content-Based-Hash-Retrieval) </a>.
-Ao utilizar este sistema de visão computacional, é possível calcular o Hash diferencial de inúmeras imagens, originais e alteradas, e utilizar HNN para recuperar o valor Original.

-> Outras informações informações importantes para o desenvolvimento do experimento:
+## Content-based Image Retrieval using Differential Image Hashing and Hopfield Neural Network
+> In this repository are the files used for the development of a computer vision system for retrieving Differential Hash values with Hopfield Neural Networks <a href="http://www2.decom.ufop.br/imobilis/redes-de -hopfield/"> (HNN-based hash retrieval for content) </a>.
+Using this computer vision system, it is possible to calculate the differential Hash of countless images, original and altered, and use HNN to retrieve the original value.

+> Other important information for the development of the experiment:
-- <a href="https://www.ime.usp.br/~kellyrb/mac2166_2015/tabela_ascii.html"> Tabela ASCII </a>
+- <a href="https://www.ime.usp.br/~kellyrb/mac2166_2015/tabela_ascii.html"> ASCII Table </a>
-- <a href="https://didatica.tech/underfitting-e-overfitting/"> Breve explicação sobre Overfitting e Underfitting </a>
+- <a href="https://didatica.tech/underfitting-e-overfitting/"> What is Overfitting and Underfitting? </a>
-- <a href="https://ieeexplore.ieee.org/document/8623902"> Exemplo de Aplicação de HNN para Recuperar Valores Hash </a>
+- <a href="https://ieeexplore.ieee.org/document/8623902"> IEEE Paper - Exemple of HNN application to retrieval Perceptual Hash </a>

-## Experimento de Visão Computacional
-### 💻 Base de Imagens para os Experimentos

-Para o desenvolvimento do experimento, foram selecionadas 5 bases de Imagens.
-Todas as bases possuem uma imagem Original e outras variações da imagem Original.
-O Objetivo do experimento foi Recuperar o valor Hash das Imagens Alteradas com as Redes Neurais de Hopfield.
-Por exemplo:
+## Computer Vision Experiment
+### 💻 Image Bases for Experiments

+For the development of the experiment, 5 Image databases were selected.
+All databases have an Original image and other variations of the Original image.
+The objective of the experiment was to recover the hash value of altered images with Hopfield Neural Networks.
+For example:

-- Hash Original: ABC01234
+- Original Hash: ABC01234
-- Hash Alterado: ABC01222
+- Altered  Hash: ABC01222

-O Treinamento das Redes Neurais de Hopfield foi realizado com os Valores Originais, para que assim, quando um valor alterado fosse fornecido como entrada, a saída fosse o valor correto do Hash.
+Hopfield Neural Network Training was carried out with the Original Values, so that when a changed value was provided as input, the output would be the correct Hash value.

-- Hash Original: ABC01234
+- Original Hash: ABC01234
-- Hash Alterado: ABC01222
+- Altered  Hash: ABC01222
-- Hash Recuperado com Hopfield: ABC01234
+- Retrived Hash with HNN: ABC01234

-Todas as bases de imagens utilizadas nesse experimento estão disponíveis [nesse repositório](https://github.com/jrafa1607/HNN-to-Content-Based-Hash-Retrieval/tree/main/Image%20Database)
+All image bases used in this experiment are available [in this repository](https://github.com/jrafa1607/HNN-to-Content-Based-Hash-Retrieval/tree/main/Image%20Database)

 ####  LennaDatabase e WashingtonDatabase
 As Bases LennaDatabase e WashingtonDatabase foram selecionadas da publicação: <b> Images from Digital Image Processing, 3rd ed, by Gonzalez and Woods.</b> Disponível no Link: https://imageprocessingplace.com/root_files_V3/image_databases.htm